kelvintechnical/Password-Generator/README.md

 bash
 Copy code
 python app.py
-Open your browser and go to http://127.0.0.1:5000/ to use the password generator.
+Open your browser and visit http://127.0.0.1:5000/ to use the password generator.
+Customization:
+Specify the password length in the input field on the main page.
+Submit your request, and the generated password will be displayed instantly.
+Future Plans
+As I continue building my Python and Flask skills, I plan to enhance this project by:

+Adding options for more specific character selections (e.g., exclude special characters).
+Creating a user-friendly interface with improved styling.
+Implementing security measures to store and manage passwords securely.
+Support & Feedback
+If you found this project helpful, please like, comment, or give feedback to support my growth as a Python and Flask developer.
+Any suggestions are greatly appreciated as I continue learning!